 5. Receive the template code

 If you have any issues compiling the template on your system, basic support with your LaTeX distribution will be provided to get you going with the template.

 Additional Support and Changes

-Often times, additional features or template functionality may be needed after the template has been created.
+Often times, additional features or template functionality may be needed after the template has been created and used to produce real documents.
 This can be arranged on an ad hoc basis following the delivery of a template.
 This work will be quoted on a case-by-base basis and is not subject to the minimum project duration.